janaSunrise/MNIST-Digit-Recognizer-Tensorflow/README.md

 And you're done, and you can run any of the files, and test them.

-**Note**: There is a GUI Application built for testing too.
-You can run it by using `pipenv run start`.
-The model might not be really good, But it performed decently on test set.

 ### Debugging

 If you ever get a `ModuleNotFoundError`, Saying `tkinter` library is not found, No worries.
 Here are some tips to fix it:

-- **Linux** | Execute this command to fix it: `sudo apt install python3-tk`
+- **Linux**: Execute this command to fix it: `sudo apt install python3-tk`
-- **MacOS** | Execute this command to fix: `brew install python-tk`
+- **MacOS**: Execute this command to fix: `brew install python-tk`
-- **Windows** | You need to reinstall python, And select the option to install tkinter and all other libraries when you install again.
+- **Windows**: You need to reinstall python, And select the option to install tkinter and all other libraries when you install again.

 ### Project structure